0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 /**
  * 'addAccount' creates a new account in the contract.
  *
- * @param {string} providerAddress - The address of the provider for whom the account is being created.
+ * @param {string} providerAddress - The wallet address of the provider for whom the account is being created.
+ * You can obtain the `providerAddress` from the service list.
+ *
  * @param {number} balance - The initial balance to be assigned to the new account.
 The unit is A0GI.
  *
  * @throws  An error if the account creation fails.